wakfi/discord-role-call/README.md

 This package enables management of automated Role-Calling.
 You will need a Discord.js bot to use it.
 Additionally, please ensure that you place at least one of your bot's roles above the roles you wish to manage under Role Call.

+  !!
+PLEASE NOTE THAT THIS PACKAGE USES DISCORD.JS v11 !!
+A v12 compatible version will be released in the near future

 [![NPM version](http://img.shields.io/npm/v/discord-role-call.svg)](https://www.npmjs.org/package/discord-role-call)
 [![License](https://img.shields.io/npm/l/express.svg)](https://github.com/wakfi/discord-role-call/blob/master/LICENSE)
 [![NPM downloads](http://img.shields.io/npm/dt/discord-role-call.svg)](https://www.npmjs.org/package/discord-role-call)